-In 2020 our property tax revenues stabilized from the prior year due to an increase in residential assessments and new construction.
+In 2021 our property tax revenues decreased from the prior year due to continued declines in oil and gas revenues.
 Fire district management was alerted by the Assessor's office that oil and gas values would see declines starting in fiscal 2012.
-In preparation for the projected decline the district committed a majority of the excess revenue from 2010 to reserves, did not fill several open administrative positions, froze wages and reduced spending where appropriate without reducing services.
+In preparation for the projected decline the district committed most of the excess revenue from 2010 to reserves, did not fill several open administrative positions, froze wages and reduced spending where appropriate without reducing services.

-The District supplemented property tax increases with grant monies received including \$90,000 for capital projects, \$65,000 for staffing and \$86,000 for reimbursement of medical expenses.
-The wildland fire program continued to have a positive impact on the finances of the District as serving as a cooperator to local state and national fires provided the district with \$894,000 in additional revenues.
-These additional revenues allowed the District to increase services to national standards and stabilize the financial positions and cash reserves of the District.
+The district offset property tax decreases with grant monies received including \$212,000 for capital projects, \$80,000 for staffing and \$51,000 for reimbursement of medical expenses.
+The wildland fire program continued to have a positive impact on the finances of the district as serving as a cooperator to local state and national fires provided the district with

+\$783,000 in additional revenues.
+Further, the District administered vaccination clinics for Covid 19 receiving over \$640,000 in reimbursements for the services provided.
+These additional revenues allowed the district to increase services to national standards and stabilize the financial positions and cash reserves of the District.